GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 }
 ```

 Pages can also be assigned checkpoints through their [SettingsProcessor](#settingsprocessor).
 Whenever a module is directly associated with a page (eg: module `MODULE_MYPOSTS_SCROLL` is directly associated to `POP_PAGE_MYPOSTS`) then it is assigned the checkpoints associated with that page.
-Associating a module with a page is done through function `getRelevantPage` from the ModuleProcessor, like this:
+Associating a module with a page is done through function `getRelevantPage` from the ComponentProcessor, like this:

 ```php
 function getRelevantPage($module, &$props) {